Additivity and Fiber Sequences for Combinatorial K-Theory

 \begin{rmk}\lbl{goodsqpushout} The good squares are meant to behave like the cofibrations in Waldhausen's category $F_1\C$.
 Recall that, given a Waldhausen category $\C$, $F_1\C$ is the subcategory of $\Ar\C$ whose objects are the cofibrations.
 Here, a morphism \begin{diagram} {A & B\\ C & D\\}; \mto{1-1}{1-2} \mto{2-1}{2-2} \to{1-1}{2-1} \to{1-2}{2-2} \end{diagram} is a cofibration if the maps $A\to C$, $B\to D$ and $B\cup_A C\to D$ are cofibrations.

-In our setting, the pushout is replaced by the $\star$-pushout, and by axiom ($\star$) all good squares are such that there is an induced m-morphism $B\star_A C\mrto D$.
+In our setting, the pushout is replaced by the $\star$-pushout, whose universal property is limited to m-morphisms and good squares, and by axiom ($\star$) all good squares are such that there is an induced m-morphism $B\star_A C\mrto D$.
 Moreover, the converse also holds, and so this property characterizes good squares.
 Indeed, given a commutative square as below left

 together with an m-morphism $B\star_A C\mrto D$ over $D$, we can rewrite it as the composite above right, which implies the square is good. \end{rmk}